iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/ground-markings.md

 * **Alignment**: Adjusts the alignment of the ground markings inner and outer lines to:

-Center: The marking is aligned parallel to the drawn path through its center.
+Center: The marking is aligned to the drawn path with its center.
 The yellow lines are positioned parallel to each other, with the drawn path situated between them.

 Inside: The marking is inside the drawn path.
 The outer line is identical to the drawn line.

 Outside: The marking is outside the drawn path.
-The inside line is identical to the drawn line.
+The inner line is identical to the drawn line.

 * **Gap**: Adjusts the distance between the inner and outer lines.